marivipelaez/machine-learning-in-action/README.md

 To avoid mixing things up, please use a virtualenv to isolate the project execution environment.

 ## Repository content
 There is a package per book chapter.
-Their names consist of 'ch<chapter>_<title>', in lower.
+Their names consist of 'ch{chapter}_{title}', in lower.
 Data is not included in the repository, as I'm using directly the datasets provided in the examples, that could be found in [the book github repository](https://github.com/pbharrin/machinelearninginaction).